 Find a new career with one of the College's many in-demand career programs, such as nursing, computer technology and more.
 Complete your first two years of a baccalaureate, or bachelor's degree, at Jackson College before transferring to a university.
 We now offer a bachelor's degree program, the Bachelor of Science in Energy Systems Management, designed to prepare workers for careers in the energy field.
-A new Bachelor's degree in Culinary Arts is in development.
 You can save time and benefit from smaller classes and more personal attention from faculty!

-Jackson College is committed to outstanding student service and education at all levels, from your first visit with our Student Success Navigators, to the various learning spaces, and throughout your entire academic experience with us.
+Jackson College is committed to outstanding student service and education at all levels, from your first visit with our student success navigators and throughout your entire academic experience with us.
 Know that we continue to invest in and upgrade our facilities to provide the best learning experiences possible.
 Enrich your college experience with the many clubs and activities offered by our Office of Student Life, where you can connect, network, meet students from other countries, develop leadership abilities, live on campus, network, and have fun!